astropy/ci-helpers/README.md

 * ``RETRY_DELAY``: a positive integer specifying the number of seconds to wait before retrying.
 If not set, this will default to ``$RETRY_DELAY=2``.

+### Utils

+A directory to collect all kinds of useful scripts to be used during various CI runs.

+* ``import_submodules.py`` - utility script to make it possible to test importing submodules when optional dependencies, including pytest, are missing.

 Details
 -------